 Our current products include fresh:

-Practicing permaculture and regenerative farming techniques, we don’t use pesticides, herbacides or any nasty stuff on our property, we try to use nature wherever possible, which involves developing balanced and natural systems.
+We use permaculture and regenerative farming techniques, we don’t use pesticides, herbicides, or any nasty stuff on our property, we try to use nature wherever possible, which involves developing balanced and natural systems.

 - Uses minimal water